Northwood and Tinkersley: Railway and depot

 The stretch of the Manchester, Buxton, Matlock and Midlands Junction Railway line from Ambergate to Rowsley railway station opened in 1849, running to the west of Northwood and Tinkersley villages and A6 road.
 The parish never contained a station on this branch line, as the villages were then minor settlement areas, stations instead being opened in Darley Dale and Rowsley villages.
 A depot was built at the Rowsley terminus to stable locomotives.
 The line was extended to Buxton in 1862-3 and a new Rowsley station built along a new alignment to the south.

 Over the next decade, the use of the depot facilities expanded to provide additional engines for goods trains and general assistance over the higher geography towards Buxton, along with means to be able to sort and divide trains.
 With these proving inadequate because of the ever increasing traffic, and the resulting congestion, the Midland Railway obtained additional land in the early 1870s to the south, adjacent to Tinkersley, and built a substantial sidings area, which opened in 1877.

 Although further land had been compulsorily purchased to the south of the sidings area at the turn of the 20th century to allow further expansion, it took another couple of decades to start building works, with a second sidings and shed opening in 1926.
 Both sidings were in continuous usage until the Beeching cuts which mothballed the Matlock to Buxton section of the line, with complete closure by 1968.
 The railway between Matlock and Daley Dale was relaid by the Peak Rail heritage railway group in 1991, and by 1997 had extended the route to a new station adjacent to the former south sidings, which was initially named Northwood, but eventually renamed Rowsley South.

-The cafe at the station however is still named after Northwood village.
+The cafe at the station however is still named after Northwood village, while other features of interest included the Derbyshire Dales Narrow Gauge Railway.
 The very north of the sidings were left to return to nature, except for a long-distance path reusing the trackbed to Rowsley village.
 Below this was created an area, with recycling and council depot facilities, along with some private industrial businesses.
 The location to the east of the southern sidings was given to the war effort in the early 1940s, with a factory built to manufacture metal components for industry, in use to the present day.